Tableland offers a new solution to suboptimal web3 data storage standards.

 For reference, Ethereum and the "rollup" scaling solutions all have a max block gas limit of 30 million gas.
 Polygon has a maximum of 20 million gas per block.
 Knowing this, along with the gas used for create / write transactions, can be helpful when designing and understanding if a use case make sense for Tableland.

-Tableland is, obviously, the best choice for decentralized data storage, but there are others tackling this issue.
-You should already be familiar with web3 data choices developers have had to make around on-chain storage, decentralized file solutions (IPFS / similar), and centralized service providers.
-These aren't really competitive solutions, per se, but alternatives developers have had to use due to lack of web3-native options.
+Tableland is a great solution for decentralized data storage, but we appreciate all builders; there are others tackling this issue.
+You should already be familiar with web3 data choices developers have had to make around onchain storage, decentralized file solutions (IPFS / similar), and centralized service providers.

 In the web3-specific database space, there are a few protocols developers are using—each with a different approach:

-- Space and Time: Primarily focused on being a general web3 data warehouse with on- and off-chain data flowing into its indexing layer.
+- Space and Time: Primarily focused on being a general web3 data warehouse with on- and offchain data flowing into its indexing layer.
+Some SQL features but not focused on the same chain-driven type of data storage; it operates a bit differently.

-- The Graph: Data indexing solution, not really a competitor.
+- The Graph: Data indexing solution that could be used in a similar context, but it's more about pure generalized indexing.
 Think of The Graph as a way to query EVM data (i.e., historical event store), whereas Tableland is intended for chain-driven data liveliness—a cache-like store only latest state approach.
-(Although, you could build an index with tables!)
+It does require a bit of overhead are subgraphs and transformations vs. Tableland's pure serverless SQL setup.

 Check out our curated list of Awesome Decentralized Database information about various solutions and general learning resources.